rust-cli/book/src/tutorial/output.md

 To make it easier to understand what is happening in our program, we might want to add some log statements.
-This is usually easy while writing your application.
-But it will become super helpful when running this program again in half a year.
+This is usually easy while writing your application, and it will become super helpful when running this program again in half a year.
-In some regard,
+In some ways,
-logging is the same as using `println!`, except that you can specify the importance of a message.
+logging is the same as using `println!` except that you can specify the importance of a message.
 The levels you can usually use are _error_, _warn_, _info_, _debug_, and _trace_
 (_error_ has the highest priority, _trace_ the lowest).